eXascaleInfolab/LFR-Benchmark_UndirWeightOvp/README.md

 The program will produce three files:

-1. Network.dat contains the list of edges (nodes are labelled from 1 to the number of nodes; the edges are ordered and repeated twice, i.e. source-target and target-source), with the relative weight.
+1. Network file `Network.<nsl>` contains the list of edges (nodes are labelled from 1 to the number of nodes; the edges are ordered and repeated twice for nsa format and unordered (not repeated) for the nse format, i.e. source-target and target-source), with the relative weight.
+The [NSL format](https://github.com/eXascaleInfolab/PyCABeM/blob/master/formats/format.nsl), the network specified by <links> (arcs / edges), is a generalization of the .snap, .ncol and Edge/Arcs Graph formats.
-1. Community.dat contains a list of the nodes and their membership (memberships are labelled by integer numbers >=1).
+1. Community file `Network.nmc` contains a list of the nodes and their membership (memberships are labeled by integer numbers >=1).
-1. Statistics.dat contains the degree distribution (in logarithmic bins), the community size distribution, the distribution of the mixing parameter for the topology and the weights, and the internal and external weight distribution.
+1. Statistics file `Network.nst` contains the degree distribution (in logarithmic bins), the community size distribution, the distribution of the mixing parameter for the topology and the weights, and the internal and external weight distribution.

 ## Acknowledgement
 Thanks to: